MartijnKok/Portfolio/Predictive_Models/README.md

 # Predictive Models

  ## Kaggle Competition
- Learned more about mutlivariable, polynomials and Ridge models.
+ Learned more about multivariable linear regression, polynomials and ridge models.